 Canelo Alvarez, two clashes with Argentian hardman Marcos Maidana.
 Eventually, Manny Pacquiao was the icing on the cake.

-Mayweather could have easily walked away then, and did consider it.
-If it weren’t for a promise he made to Andre Berto when he signed the Showtime agreement, he probably would have.
+Mayweather could have easily walked away then.
+He did consider it.
+He probably would have if it weren’t for a promise he made to Andre Berto when he signed the Showtime agreement.

 After Pacquiao, the Grand Rapids star announced Berto as his final foe for September 2015.
 The rest is history.

 Coming back two years later, just because he can, Mayweather scored a previously unheard of 4m PPV buys for a second time.

 It was another obscene move that Mayweather knew he could make.